awsdocs/amazon-sagemaker-developer-guide/doc_source/API_CreateTransformJob.md

 The request accepts the following data in JSON format\.

  ** [BatchStrategy](#API_CreateTransformJob_RequestSyntax) **   <a name="SageMaker-CreateTransformJob-request-BatchStrategy"></a>
-Determines the number of records included in a single mini\-batch\. `SingleRecord` means only one record is used per mini\-batch\. `MultiRecord` means a mini\-batch is set to contain as many records that can fit within the `MaxPayloadInMB` limit\.
+Determines the number of records to include in a mini\-batch\.
+If you want to include only one record in a mini\-batch, specify `SingleRecord`\.\.
+If you want mini\-batches to contain a maximum of the number of records specified in the `MaxPayloadInMB` parameter, specify `MultiRecord`\.
-Batch transform will automatically split your input data into whatever payload size is specified if you set `SplitType` to `Line` and `BatchStrategy` to `MultiRecord`\.
+ If you set `SplitType` to `Line` and `BatchStrategy` to `MultiRecord`, a batch transform automatically splits your input data into the specified payload size\.
 There's no need to split the dataset into smaller files or to use larger payload sizes unless the records in your dataset are very large\.
 Type: String
 Valid Values:` MultiRecord | SingleRecord`
 Required: No